-DS8005 Seminar: Soft Skills, Research and Communication
+DS8005 Soft Skills, Communication and Ethics

-The course will focus on communicating and presenting data analysis results.
-It aims at building the competency in story telling from the numbers.
-Pass/Fail
+The course will focus on communicating and presenting data analytics and modeling results.
+It aims at building the competency in story telling from numbers.
+The course also covers ethical and social impacts of data science, analytics and Al. Prerequisite: DS8012 Pass/Fail